-We classify securities with redemption features that are not solely within our control, such as our non-controlling interest that is subject to a put option, outside of permanent equity, specifically the non-controlling shareholder interest in Onkyo.
-This redeemable non-controlling interest, subject to put option, is recorded at the greater of the non-controlling interest balance determined pursuant to ASC 810-10, "Consolidation," or the redemption value (which is based upon the greater of a specified formula).
+We classify securities with redemption features that are not solely within our control, such as our non-controlling interest that is subject to a put/call option, outside of permanent equity, specifically the non-controlling shareholder interest in Onkyo.
+This redeemable non-controlling interest, subject to put/call option, is recorded at the greater of the non-controlling interest balance determined pursuant to ASC 810-10, "Consolidation," or the redemption value (which is based upon the greater of a specified formula) when a redemption value exists.
+In periods where the specific formula results in a negative amount, and thus no redemption value, no redemption adjustment is recorded.
 Changes in the non-controlling interest due to changes in the redemption amount are immediately recorded as equity transactions and our earnings per share calculation would be adjusted accordingly to treat any redemption adjustment similar to a dividend.

 Equity investments in which the Company exercises significant influence but does not control and is not the primary beneficiary are accounted for using the equity method.
-The Company's share of its equity method investee's earnings or losses is included in Other (expense) income in the accompanying Consolidated Statements of Operations and Comprehensive (Loss) Income.
+The Company's share of its equity method investee's earnings or losses is included in Other (expense) income in the accompanying Consolidated Statements of Operations and Comprehensive Loss.
 The Company eliminates its pro rata share of gross profit on sales to its equity method investee for inventory on hand at the investee at the end of the year.
 Investments in which the Company does not exercise significant influence over the investee, and which do not have readily determinable fair values, are accounted for under the cost method.